Video: 2 kits installed

 To begin installation of your driveway ramp, sweep and blow the curb gutter to remove all dirt and help the primer adhere to the curb surface.
 If your driveway curb is very badly soiled, you may want to pressure wash it and let it dry first.

-Mix the material with the rest of the adhesive using a trowel until the granules are fully coated.
+Mix the material with the adhesive using a trowel or drill mixer until the granules are fully coated.
 You can use the shipping box or an empty 5 gallon bucket for mixing.
-Use approximately ¾ gallon (3 qt) adhesive for mixing.
-The granules should be wet and coated, but the mix should not be soupy.
+Begin by pouring in approximately ¾ of the adhesive onto the granules and mixing completely until there are no dry patches and the granules are wet and fully coated.
+You can add more if needed but do not use the entire gallon all at once.There should be a little bit of adhesive left over which can be used for priming.
+Avoid leaving any dry patches that could potentially compromise the ramp’s integrity.
+The granules should be fully coated but the mix should not be too “soupy”.